 Michigan State University’s Dairy Team focuses on dairy production by bringing together educators and researchers who have a commitment to enhance the competitive advantage of Michigan dairy producers and Michigan’s dairy industry.
 Through specialized dairy programs, ranging from online resources and educational seminars to dairy educators located throughout the state, the MSU Dairy Team provides Michigan’s dairy industry with easy-to-access information on a consistent basis.

-Focus on Dairy Production - This program will highlight information relevant to managing today’s dairy farms.
-The program is being offered at 7 locations across the state.
+Dairy Reproductive Management Strategies - This program will feature Michigan dairy producers and their veterinarians describing their approaches to getting cows pregnant in a timely manner.
+The program is being offered at 3 locations across the state.
 Specific locations are listed at the and on the registration flyer.

 Check out the 2014-2015 MSU Extension Dairy Team Programs booklet for other educational events to be offered this winter.

 Last season’s cooler than normal temperatures caused lower than normal test weights.

 Posted on April 17, 2015 1:15pm by Bruce MacKellar